fouadmahmoud281/Stock_price_predictor_Pytorch/README.md

      ```bash
     streamlit run app.py
 4. Open the provided URL in your browser to interact with the app.

-🚀 Usage
+## 🚀 Usage
-Enter Stock Symbol : Provide a valid stock symbol (e.g., AAPL for Apple).
+1-Enter Stock Symbol : Provide a valid stock symbol (e.g., AAPL for Apple).
-Set Date Range : Choose a start and end date for historical data.
+2-Set Date Range : Choose a start and end date for historical data.
-Train Model : The app will fetch data, train a linear regression model, and display predictions.
+3-Train Model : The app will fetch data, train a linear regression model, and display predictions.
-Explore Results : View charts comparing actual vs. predicted prices and inspect model parameters.
+4-Explore Results : View charts comparing actual vs. predicted prices and inspect model parameters.

-🎨 Customization
+## 🎨 Customization
-Modify Styling
+1-Modify Styling
-Edit the styles.css file to change the app's appearance (e.g., colors, fonts, layout).
+2-Edit the styles.css file to change the app's appearance (e.g., colors, fonts, layout).
-Adjust Model Parameters
+3-Adjust Model Parameters
-Modify the learning rate, number of epochs, or model architecture in app.py.
+4-Modify the learning rate, number of epochs, or model architecture in app.py.
-Add Features
+5-Add Features
-Extend the app with advanced models like LSTM or transformer-based architectures.
+6-Extend the app with advanced models like LSTM or transformer-based architectures.

-🤝 Contributing
+## 🤝 Contributing
 We welcome contributions!
 To contribute:

 Fork this repository.